danielmiessler/fabric/README.md

 We all have AI prompts that are useful, but it's hard to manage them, discover new ones, and track the different versions of the ones we like.

-<code>fabric</code> helps people collect and integrate modular AI functionality, which we called _patterns_, into various parts of their lives.
+<code>fabric</code> helps people collect and integrate modular AI functionality, which we call _Patterns_, into various parts of their lives.

 There are patterns for all sorts of life and work activities, including: